+Rudimentary, Atrophied, and Aborted Organs.

-Rudimentary, atrophied, or aborted Organs.-Organs or parts in this strange condition, bearing the stamp of inutility, are extremely common throughout nature.
-For instance, rudimentary mammæ are very general in the males of mammals: I presume that the "bastardwing" in birds may be safely considered as a digit in a rudimentary state: in very many snakes one lobe of the lungs is rudimentary; in other snakes there are rudiments of the pelvis and hind limbs.
-Some of the cases of rudimentary organs are extremely curious; for instance, the presence of teeth in fœtal whales, which when grown up have not a tooth in their heads; and the presence of teeth, which never cut through the gums, in the upper jaws of our unborn calves.
+Organs or parts in this strange condition, bearing the stamp of inutility, are extremely common throughout nature.
+For instance, rudimentary mammae are very general with male mammals: I presume that the "basstand-wing" in birds may be safely considered as a digit in a rudimentary state: in very many snakes one lobe of the lungs is rudimentary; in other snakes there are rudiments of the pelvis and hind limbs.
+Some of the cases of rudimentary organs are extremely curious; for instance, the presence of teeth in footal whales, which when grown up have not a tooth in their heads; and the presence of teeth, which never cut through the gums, in the upper jaws of our unborn calves.
 It has even been stated on good authority that rudiments of teeth can be detected in the beaks of certain embryonic birds.
 Nothing can be plainer than that wings are formed for flight, yet in how many insects do we see wings so reduced in size as to be utterly incapable of flight, and not rarely lying under wing-cases, firmly soldered together!

-The meaning of rudimentary organs is often quite unmistakeable: for instance there are beetles of the same genus (and even of the same species) resembling each other most closely in all respects, one of which will have full-sized wings, and another mere rudiments of membrane; and here it is impossible to doubt, that the rudiments represent wings.
-Rudimentary organs sometimes retain their potentiality, and are merely not developed: this seems to be the case with the mammæ of male mammals, for many instances are on record of these organs having become well developed in full-grown males, and having secreted milk.
-So again there are normally four developed and two rudimentary teats in the udders of the genus Bos; but in our domestic cows the two sometimes become developed and give milk.
+The meaning of rudimentary organs is often quite unmistakeable: for instance, there are beetles of the same genus (and even of the same species) resembling each other most closely in all respects, one of which will have full-sized wings, and another mere rudiments of membrane; and here it is impossible to doubt, that the rudiments represent wings.
+Rudimentary organs sometimes retain their potentiality, and are merely not developed: this seems to be the case with the mammae of male mammals, for many instances are on record of these organs having become well developed in full-grown males, and having secreted milk.
+So again there are normally four developed and two rudimentary teats in the udders of the genus Bos: but in our domestic cows the two sometimes become developed and give milk.
 In plants of the same species the petals sometimes occur as mere rudiments, and sometimes in a welldeveloped state.
-In plants with separated sexes, the male flowers often have a rudiment of a pistil; and Kölreuter found that by crossing such male plants with an hermaphrodite species, the rudiment of the pistil in the hybrid offspring was much increased in size; and this shows that the rudiment and the perfect pistil are essentially alike in nature.
+In some plants with their sexes separated, the male flowers include a rudiment of a pistil; and Kölreuter found that by crossing a species of this kind with another hermaphrodite species, the rudiment of the pistil in the hybrid offspring was much increased in size; and this clearly shows how essentially alike in nature the rudiment and the perfect

-An organ serving for two purposes, may become rudimentary or utterly aborted for one, even the more important purpose, and remain perfectly efficient for y 2 the other.
+An organ serving for two purposes, may become rudimentary or utterly aborted for one, even the more important purpose, and remain perfectly efficient for the other.
 Thus in plants, the office of the pistil is to allow the pollen-tubes to reach the ovules protected in the ovarium at its base.
-The pistil consists of a stigma supported on the style; but in some compositæ, the male florets, which of course cannot be fecundated, have a pistil, which is in a rudimentary state, for it is not crowned with a stigma; but the style remains well developed, and is clothed with hairs as in other compositæ, for the purpose of brushing the pollen out of the surrounding anthers.
-Again, an organ may become rudimentary for its proper purpose, and be used for a distinct object: in certain fish the swim-bladder seems to be nearly rudimentary for its proper function of giving buoyancy, but has become converted into a nascent breathing organ or lung.
+The pistil consists of a stigma supported on its style; but in some composite, the male florets, which of course cannot be fecundated, have a pistil, which is in a rudimentary state, for it is not crowned with a stigma; but the style remains well developed, and is clothed with hairs as in other compositæ, for the purpose of brushing the pollen out of the surrounding and conjoined anthers.
+Again, an organ may become rudimentary for its proper purpose, and be used for a distinct object: in certain fish the swimbladder seems to be nearly rudimentary for its proper function of giving buoyancy, but has become converted into a nascent breathing organ or lung.
 Other similar instances could be given.